AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * `list-diet`

+---

 ### 🔍 Finding Diets:

 `find-diet DATE`

-You can find all your diets on a specific date in AtheltiCLI.
+You can locate diets recorded on a specific date.

 **Syntax:**